How PMDD And ADHD Work And Best Tips To Feel Better

 Physical activity helps boost dopamine levels, improve mood, and reduce stress.

-Even light exercise, like walking or yoga, can help manage pms symptoms and improve focus and emotional regulation for ADHD.
+Light exercise, like walking or yoga, can help manage pms symptoms and improve focus and emotional regulation for ADHD.

-Adequate sleep is critical for managing both PMDD and ADHD.
+Adequate sleep is CRITICAL for managing both PMDD and ADHD.

 Here are some excellent book suggestions that dive deep into PMDD and ADHD, helping readers better understand and manage both conditions: